Eustaquio Marín Ramos

 Other works apart from those listed above are Boda gitana (“Gypsy Wedding”), Prended al amo (“Catch the Master”), Después de la boda (“After the Wedding”), Después de una bronco (“After a Brawl”), Tango argentine (“Argentinean Tango”), El gaucho y la señorita (“The Gaucho and the Young Lady”), La taberna de Quintero ¡A escena! (“Quintero’s Tavern.
 On Stage!”), El favorito (“The Favourite”) and Zambra gitana (“Gypsy Dance”).
 Once again, La primavera en Sevilla (“Spring in Seville”) is reproduced on the cover of Europa, a weekly popular culture magazine, issue no. 11, 1/V/1910.
 The portraits cited are those of Rosita Pacheco, D. Pedro Bueno, Javier de la Fisca, Count of Las Atalayas, in Seville, and that of Agustín Tolosa, formerly in a Parisian collection.

-Eustaquio Marín Ramos died in 1959.
-We know what he looked like from the portrait painted of him by José Villegas (we should recall that this other cosmopolitan Sevillian gave him advice, according to the biography of the lesser known Sevillian) in 1900 featuring a dedication and housed in the Museo de Huelva (oil on canvas, 60.2 x 43.2 cm, signed, dated and dedicated: “A mi querido amigo / Eustaquio Marín / en recuerdo del corto tiempo que hemos / pasado juntos en la / casa de Pilatos / Sevilla / Septiembre 1900 / Villegas” [To my dear friend / Eustaquio Marín / in remembrance of the short time that we / spent together in the / Casa de Pilatos / Seville / September 1900 / Villegas].
+According to the artist’s family, Eugenio Marín Ramos died in San Sebastián on May 16th, 1948, and he was buried the next day in the Polloe cemetery.
+We know how he looked like from family photographs and the portrait painted of him by José Villegas (we should recall that this other cosmopolitan Sevillian gave him advice, according to the biography of the lesser known Sevillian) in 1900 featuring a dedication and housed in the Museo de Huelva (oil on canvas, 60.2 x 43.2 cm, signed, dated and dedicated: “A mi querido amigo / Eustaquio Marín / en recuerdo del corto tiempo que hemos / pasado juntos en la / casa de Pilatos / Sevilla / Septiembre 1900 / Villegas” [To my dear friend / Eustaquio Marín / in remembrance of the short time that we / spent together in the / Casa de Pilatos / Seville / September 1900 / Villegas].